RAFALAMAO/rafalamao.github.io/_posts/2022-03-30-my-guitar-gear.md

 ---
 layout: single
-title: Hector Quadrotor - ROS Noetic
+title: My Guitar Gear Rig - Music
 excerpt: "Due hector quadrotor only have melodic version working, in this thread I generated a port of this dron simulator to work with ROS Noetic."
 date: 2022-03-30
 classes: wide